Iron Dome

 Background

 Iron Dome is Israel's short-range air defence system, developed by Rafael Advanced Defense Systems and first deployed in 2011.
-Designed to intercept rockets, artillery shells, and mortars at ranges of 4 to 70 kilometres, each battery fires Tamir interceptor missiles and is guided by a radar and battle-management unit.
-The United States co-funded development and has supplied additional batteries, making it a centrepiece of the US-Israeli defence relationship.
+Designed to intercept rockets, artillery shells, and mortars at ranges of 4 to 70 kilometres, each battery fires Tamir interceptor missiles guided by a dedicated radar and battle-management unit.
+It forms the short-range tier of Israel's layered defence architecture alongside David's Sling and Arrow, and the United States co-funded its development and has supplied additional batteries.

-The system has faced its stiffest test during the 2026 Iran-Israel conflict.
+The system faced its stiffest test during the 2026 Iran-Israel conflict.
 Iranian cluster munitions breached its coverage in central towns including Shoham, Holon, and Rishon LeZion, with at least 11 missiles penetrating defences in a single barrage .
-Later, direct ballistic hits were confirmed at Dimona and Arad after interceptors launched but failed to connect .
-Debris from a successful interception landed 400 metres from the Western Wall .
+Direct ballistic hits at Dimona and Arad injured more than 100 people after interceptors launched but failed to connect, and the IDF Air Defence Chief later acknowledged the failures publicly .
+Debris from a separate, successful interception landed 400 metres from the Western Wall .